Search

 The price of a artillary shell has quadrupled since the war in Ukraine.
 Arms dealers are taking advantage and cashing in on public money.
 The Iris-T missiles that defend Ukrainian cities cost €150,000 to manufacture, and the manufacturer sells them for €430,000 to the German government and $4,000,000 to the United States, even though there are no development costs.

 Without price controls, city rents are becoming unaffordable for some groups of the population.
 Landlords set prices without limits.
 They created nothing, they invent nothing.
 They represent 75% of the political staff.
 They are heirs.
-A maximum price on rents would improve people’s lives, lighten the burden on businesses, smooth the links between town and country, and cut a passive income, a rent that gives these people too great an advantage to enter politics.
+A maximum price on rents would improve people’s lives, lighten the burden on businesses, smooth the links between town and country, and cut their passive income, the rent that gives them too great an advantage (time and money) to play politics.
 This has an impact on representative democracy.

 Farmers need to be able to sell their products at their true cost, not at a cost lowered by subsidies.
 Foreign producers have no chance of escaping poverty.
 Products are bought at ever lower prices and sold at ever higher prices.
 Every day, farmers wonder whether their incomes are going to go down the drain due to the ups and downs of the market.
 It’s ruining their families, and the risk of suicide has tripled.
 We can’t tolerate this.
 We have to buy at a decent price.